 Remarks.
 E. hewitti differs from E. symmetrica in its development of markedly asymmetrical scuta and terga and in the shape of these valves.
 It differs from E. aubensis in the narrower tergal surface of the fixed scutum, and from E. barringtonensis sp. nov. in the better defined apicobasal and secondary ridges on the moveable terga, plus the smaller tergal auricle.

 Occurrence.
 E. hewitti occurs most commonly in the middle part of the Uintacrinus socialis Zone (upper Santonian) in the UK (Kent, Sussex, Suffolk, Norfolk), France (Sens) and Poland (Biocieniec), as shown in Fig. 17.
 It is also common in the lower Campanian of Jezowska, southern Poland (Jagt et al., 2008).

+Figure 18

 Eoverruca aubensis Gale, 2020a

-Fig. 18A, B
+(Fig. 18A, B)

 2020a Eoverruca aubensis, Gale: 273, fig. 14I, J.